Implementation of Smoke Cessation Programs in the Workplace

-Workplace smoking has been quite prevelant and it often leads to sloppy behavior and poor performance of the staff.
-That being so, to prevent workers from smoking in workplaces, there are certain strategies.
+Workplace smoking has been quite prevalent, and it often leads to sloppy behavior and poor performance of the staff.
+That being so, to prevent workers from smoking in workplaces, there are specific strategies.

-For one, you can put a serious smoking-ban regulation within office premises.
+For one, you can put a stringent smoking ban regulation within office premises.

 Not sure whether how effective that would be?
 No worries, for there is a more constructive solution to this- Smoke cessation programs.

-A Smoke Cessation Program is nothing but arranging a whole set of activities in workplace, to encourage the workforce to quit smoking.
-These programs are mostly common in the workplace to ensure well-being of the employees.
+A Smoke Cessation Program is nothing but arranging a whole set of activities to encourage the workforce to quit smoking.
+These programs are primarily expected in the workplace to ensure the well-being of the employees.

-The cessation programs require you to organize several campaigns in order to spread awareness.
-Then, ask the employees to take health tests and realize their personal health risks.
+The cessation programs require you to organize several campaigns to spread awareness.
+Then, ask the employees to take health tests and realize their health risks.

 The wellness programs of the organization should be aligned in a way to address such risks.

 Smoke cessation programs also include interactions longer than 10 minutes and more than 5 sessions.
-Practical counselling takes place, and of all, person-to-person counseling proves to be the most successful.
+Practical counseling takes place.
+And of all, person-to-person counseling proves to be the most successful.
 These interactions can happen through phone calls, personal or group sessions.

-Various skill training in cognitive and behavioral techniques help curb the cravings and learning sessions to make one think about stressful situations in a light manner.
+Various skill training in cognitive and behavioral techniques helps curb the cravings.
+Learning sessions are for making one think about stressful situations in a fair manner.

 These training sessions develop behavioral relaxation and coping components within each attendee.

-Nicotine replacement therapies are one of the most commonly used medications for quitting smoking.
-It decreases withdrawal feelings by offering one with a small quantity of nicotine- none of the other chemicals found in smokes.
+Nicotine replacement therapies are the most commonly used medications for quitting smoking.
+It decreases withdrawal feelings by offering one a small quantity of nicotine- none of the other chemicals found in smokes.

 Along with keeping the urges in check, it helps satisfy the cravings.
 Nicotine gums and patches being two of the examples.

-Conducting such sessions and therapies in the workplace work towards the welfare of your employees.
+You are conducting such sessions and therapies in the workplace to work towards the welfare of your employees.